IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Pipeline Summary

-Lead Asset: 50mg sublingual esketamine film (PTSD)
+Lead Asset: 50mg sublingual esketamine film (PTSD primary; autoimmune exploratory)

-Stage: Phase 1 pilot — IRB-ready, enrollment Q4 2026
+Stage: Phase 1/2 open-label pilot — IRB-ready, enrollment Q4 2026

 Regulatory path: FDA 505(b)(2) confirmed — anchors to Spravato® safety package, no new animal tox required